GB - Hero BOD

 Director

 Mr. Masson is a skilled finance executive with nearly 20 years of experience in the aerospace, defense, and industrial sectors.
-Before joining Latham Group, Inc, Mr. Masson served as Executive Vice President and Chief Financial Officer of Hypertherm, Inc., where he oversaw the company’s global financial, information technology, and legal operations.
-From 2016 to 2018, Mr. Masson was Vice President of Finance at Flowserve, where he led the company’s operational finance, operational accounting, and corporate financial planning and analysis teams.
-From 2003 to 2016, he served in various finance leadership roles at Raytheon Technologies, including CFO roles for several of the company’s business units.
+Before joining Noble, Mr. Masson served as Chief Financial Officer of Latham Group, Inc. where he was responsible for planning, implementing, managing, and controlling all financial-related activities for the company.
+Mr. Masson served as Executive Vice President and Chief Financial Officer of Hypertherm, Inc., where he oversaw the company’s global financial, information technology, and legal operations.
+From 2016-2018, Mr. Masson was Vice President of Finance at Flowserve, where he led the company’s operational finance, operational accounting, and corporate financial planning and analysis teams.
+From 2003-2016, he served in various finance leadership roles at Raytheon Technologies, including Chief Financial Officer roles for several of the company’s business units.

 Nicole Seligman